Joseph Griffo: New York State Senate

 In 2006, Griffo ran for the New York State Senate.
 Utica Mayor Tim Julian ran against Griffo in the Republican primary for State Senator.
 While Julian lost the primary, he secured a spot on the Independence Party ticket and continued his campaign.
 A week before the election, Julian dropped out of the race.

 Griffo was elected in 2006 to represent the 47th district in the New York State Senate.
 He replaced Raymond A. Meier, who instead ran unsuccessfully for Congress that year.
 Among Griffo's significant legislation was a law that created the website ResultsNY.gov, which allowed residents to monitor how state funds were being used.
 Griffo voted against same-sex marriage legislation on December 2, 2009.
 In 2011, Griffo voted against allowing same-sex marriage in New York during a Senate roll-call vote on the Marriage Equality Act, which the Senate passed in a close 33–29 vote.

 In December 2018, Griffo was appointed deputy minority leader of the State Senate.
 In January 2019, he was appointed acting minority leader after Minority Leader John J. Flanagan sought treatment for alcoholism.

 Personal life

 Griffo is married to Lorraine Griffo, an elementary school teacher.

-Legal difficulties

-Griffo was arrested on August 1, 1988, after allegedly serving alcohol or permitting alcohol to be served to minors at a party he hosted.
-His case was discharged under contemplation of dismissal.
-After his arrest, Griffo accused the officer who arrested him of being 'disgruntled', despite the Rome Police having legitimate grounds for an arrest.
-Later the Rome Democratic Party hired attorney Robert Abrams to probe into Rome Judge James Kehoe's disposition of charges against Joseph Griffo.

-Griffo was involved in a two-vehicle collision on East Oak Street in Rome.
-Police said the state senator caused the crash at the stop sign intersection at North James Street.
-The young female victim in the other car complained of shoulder pain, was later taken to Rome Memorial Hospital by a family member, police stated.
-The report said that Griffo "has a physical disability causing loss of vision in his right eye, which may have been a contributing factor" in the accident.
-Griffo "was determined to be at fault in regards to this collision," the report said, but he was not ticketed.